Whole30 + Keto Chicken Zoodle Soup with Dill

 - To the same dutch oven, add the carrots, celery, onion, leek, garlic, salt and pepper to the olive oil and chicken drippings.
 Cook until the vegetables begin to soften, about 3-5 minutes.

 - Remove the chicken from the soup, along with the bay leaf and thyme stems.
 When the chicken is cool enough to handle, remove and discard the skin and bones.
-Shred the meat with your fingers to bite sized pieces.
+Shred the meat to bite sized pieces.
 Return the shredded chicken back to the soup.

 - Serve warm topped with fresh dill.

-- Leftovers will keep for 5 days in the fridge in an airtight container.
-Reheat on the stovetop until warm, then serve.
-The zucchini noodles will keep.
+- Leftovers will keep for at least 5 days in the fridge in an airtight container.

 This post contains affiliate links, thanks for the love!